fastify/fastify-multipart/README.md

 }
 ```

-Additionally, you can pass per-request options to the req.multipart function
+Additionally, you can pass per-request options to the  `req.file`, `req.files`, `req.saveRequestFiles` or `req.multipartIterator` function.

 ```js
 fastify.post('/', async function (req, reply) {